mariobarrioss/todo-list/README.md

 ## Acknowledgments

-  A huge thanks to the webpack team for making available mordern tooling for javascript.
+  A huge thanks to the webpack team for making available modern tooling for javascript.

 ## 📝 License